Emotional support for families

 • It is not a sign of weakness to ask for or accept help.
 It may actually make it easier to care for your loved one.

 Finding out that someone you know has pancreatic cancer can be devastating.
 It can be scary and you may worry about what the future holds.
+You may also find it hard to believe or take in the news.
 You may feel like this for some time.
+Your feelings may also change over time.

 We are here for you, to offer support and practical information.
-We support family members, carers and anyone who might be affected by a diagnosis of pancreatic cancer.
+We support partners, family members, friends and anyone who might be affected by a diagnosis of pancreatic cancer.

-You might feel like you need to put on a brave face and be positive for the person with cancer.
+You might feel like you need to put on a brave face and be positive for the person with cancer, Or you may be trying to stay positive for the sake of children or other family and friends.
 In reality, caring for someone can be exhausting, stressful and can feel isolating.

 Everyone is different, but some common experiences include: